Updated August 16, 2023

 For a new user, it becomes difficult to understand the conditional formatting by using the formula for it.

-- In case you are using the excel table method or standard formatting option, and if you need to enter a new ROW within range, the shading for alternate ROW would not be done automatically.
-You need to do it manually.
+- If you use the Excel table method or standard formatting option and need to enter a new ROW within range, the shading for alternate ROW will not automatically be done.
+It would be best if you did it manually.

-- The MOD function can be used for ROW’s and COLUMN’s as well.
-You need to modify the formula accordingly.
+- The MOD function can also be used for ROW and COLUMN.
+It would be best if you modified the formula accordingly.

-- The color of the ROW’s cannot be changed if conditional formatting is done.
-You need to do follow the steps from first again.
+- The color of the ROWs cannot be changed if conditional formatting is done.
+You need to follow the steps from first again.

-- If a user needs to highlight both even and odd groups of ROW’s, then the user needs to create 2 conditional formattings.
+- If a user needs to highlight both even and odd groups of ROWs, then the user needs to create two conditional formattings.

 - Use light colors for highlighting if the data needs to be printed.

-- For Excel 2003 and below, the conditional formatting is done by first clicking on the ‘Format Menu’ and then ‘Conditional Formatting.
+- In Excel 2003 and earlier versions, you can perform conditional formatting by clicking on the ‘Format’ menu and then selecting ‘Conditional Formatting.’

 This has been a guide to Highlight Every Other Rows in Excel.
-Here we discuss how to highlight every other rows in excel using an excel table and conditional formatting along with practical examples and a downloadable excel template.
+Here we discuss how to highlight every other row in Excel using an Excel table, conditional formatting, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –